Do Go On - 400 - The Millennium Dome Heist

 but others, including the money zone, were cornered off.

-They're like, well, just, yeah.
+They're like, we're just, well, yeah.

-Shatford defended the decision that was taken to wait
+Shatford defended the decision that was taken

 He said, our chief concern throughout was public safety.

-We decided it was better to let the robbers get to the vault
+We decided it was better to let the robbers

-where they were effectively imprisoned with 20 cops inside.
+with 20 cops inside.

 Yeah, that's pretty good.

-It's like the robbers had planned it out and they'd thought it through
+they'd planned it out and they'd thought it through so much,

-so much but they just never kind of expected cops to be around.
+but they just never kind of expected cops to be around.

-It's one thing.
+Dahl, one thing.

 The case went to trial the following year.

-Terry Millman had died of cancer before the trial had started
+Terry Millman had died of cancer before the trial had started,

-and the others who were present at the Dome faced a three-month trial.
+and the others who were present at the dome

-discussed the lack of security inside the Dome.
+discussed the lack of security inside the dome.

 I couldn't believe how simple it was.